CRBT-Team/Website/policy.md

 # CRBT - Privacy Policy
-Last update: 2021-07-23 (as of version 10.0)
+##### Last update: October 4th, 2021

-When you make use of the CRBT service (bot), by adding it to a server or by using it as a Discord user, you automatically apply to this privacy policy.
+When you make use of the CRBT service (bot), by adding it to a server, removing it from a server or by using it as a Discord user, you automatically apply to this privacy policy.

 ## Your privacy controls

-CRBT offers a simple toggle between two telemetry modes: "Minimal" and "Complete".
-By default, the Complete mode is enabled.
-To change it to Minimal, you can simply execute the `()telemetry` command.
-This will allow you to review a part of your collected data along with information on how to manage it.
-If you wish to entirely delete saved data about you, you can always [email me about it](mailto:clembs@clembs.xyz).
+As of August 2021, we removed the option to change the telemetry mode, as seeing a lack of interest in the toggle by users and for simplicity reasons.
+In the incoming updates, we are planning to add a way for users to easily download, review or completely erase the data we store in our servers.
+For the time being, you can always **[email Clembs about it](mailto:clembs@clembs.xyz)**.

 ## How your data is used

-I do __not__ sell, share or give your data.
-This data is only accessible by me, Clembs, the creator and main developer of CRBT.
-I use this data to understand how anyone use CRBT to improve on its fluency, its ease of use and what commands are more used than other to improve them.
+Here at CRBT, we do __not__ give, share or sell your data to anyone.
+Your user & server data is only accessible by the creator and main developer of CRBT, Clembs.
+This data is used to understand how is CRBT used so we can improve on its fluency and its ease of use.
+We also use this data in order to understand what commands are more used than others in order to prioritize them.
 If Complete mode is enabled, I will also use the user ID to track potential abusers and breach-exploiters.
 Note that this data is logged through messages sent into a private Discord server that only I and CRBT can access.

-## Minimal mode: What I collect

-If minimal mode is enabled (through the `()telemetry` command), I only collect the command name of whatever command is used.
-Note that minimal mode is not active by default.

-## Complete mode: What I collect
+## What data is logged

-As said earlier, the Complete mode is enabled by default and will log more data, including:
+##### Upon triggering a command:
-- The command name + the arguments (what come after the command name)
+- The command name along with the options (what come after the command name)
+- Your public 16-digits Discord User ID
-- Where the command was executed (from Direct Messages or a Server)
+- The platform where the command was executed from (Desktop, Mobile or Web)

-- Your user ID
+##### Upon inviting or removing CRBT on a server:
-- The platform (Desktop/Mobile/Web)
+- The server name and its 16-digit ID

+## Where this data is logged

+Logged command & server data is sent in a private Discord channel only accessible by Clembs and CRBT.
+Other data used for command suggestions and other analytics are stored in a database located in **[Kiwatech](https://kiwatech.net)**'s servers and are only used by CRBT to provide useful suggestions.